All Episodes

 And she's bought the notion that when Republicans run the government, she's miserable.

-When Democrats run the country, she's probably just as miserable but doesn't think so because Democrats are in office.
+When Democrats run the country, she's probably just as miserable, but doesn't think so because Democrats are in office.

 It really is tragic.

-Destroys the concept of their own ability to be better than they think they are.
+What liberalism does to people, it really destroys their free will, destroys their concept of self, destroys the concept of their own ability to be better than they think they are.

 Makes them sit around and wait.

-It really does this is one of the most infuriating things about liberalism to me.
+This is one of the most infuriating things about liberalism to me.

 It's just hideous.